 The time series were analyzed in terms of the standardized Z-score, defined as $Z(t) = \frac{X(t) - \mu_t }{\sigma} $, where $\mu_t = \langle X(t) \rangle_t$ represents the time average of time-series X(t) and $\sigma$ its standard deviation.
 Extreme events can then be associated to large peak values of $|Z|$ which deviates significantly from the rest of the signal.

-Figs. ~\ref{fig:probes_u} and ~\ref{fig:probes_v} show the time series and the corresponding probability density functions (PDFs) of the streamwise $(u)$ and wall-normal $(v)$ velocity components measured by the 5 probes.
-At $(x,y)=(2h,h/2)$ large deviations are observed: the $u$ component (Fig.~\ref{fig:probes_u_0}) exhibits strong peaks of negative streamwise velocity, down to $Z \approx-6$, confirmed by the long tail of its PDF toward negative values.
+Figs.~\ref{fig:probes_u} and ~\ref{fig:probes_v} show respectively the time series and their corresponding probability density functions (PDFs) of the streamwise $(u)$ and wall-normal $(v)$ velocity components measured by the 5 probes.
+The probe $n^{o}$1 ($(x,y)=(2h,h/2)$) shows large deviations from the mean.
+The $u$ component (Fig.~\ref{fig:probes_u_0}) exhibits strong peaks of negative streamwise velocity, down to $Z \approx-6$, confirmed by the long tail of its PDF toward negative values.
 Similarly, the $v$ component (Fig.~\ref{fig:probes_v_0}) shows isolated events with $|Z|>5$, including one extreme deviation of $Z\approx-6$.
 In quantitative terms, events with $|Z|>5.5$ correspond to the 99.9903rd percentile for $u$ and 99.9979th percentile for $v$, meaning only $9.6\times10^{-3}\%$ and $2.1\times10^{-3}\%$ of the all samples exceed these thresholds.

-Looking at the time-series of the probes located further downstream, no such large deviations can be seen.
-The fluctuations remain in the range $|Z| <3.5$ and the PDFs are closer to a normal standard symmetric distribution. $u$ and $v$ components clearly show more extreme deviation peaks at $(x,y)=(2h,h/2)$ than in the other positions.
+Looking at the time-series of the four other probes located further downstream, no such large deviations can be seen.
+The fluctuations remain in the range $|Z| <3.5$ and the PDFs are closer to a normal standard symmetric distribution.
+There is clearly more chances to capture an extreme event with the probe $n^{o}$1 than with the other probes.

-Figs.~\ref{fig:probes_u2} and ~\ref{fig:probes_v2} show the corresponding time series and PDFs of the kinetic energy proxies, $u^2$ and $v^2$.
-Similarly to the velocity components, strong isolated bursts are evident at $(x,y)=(2h,h/2)$ . $u^2$ (Fig.~\ref{fig:probes_u2_0}) shows one peak exceeding $Z=15$, while $v^2$ (Fig.~\ref{fig:probes_v2_0}) exhibits two such events.
+Figs.~\ref{fig:probes_u2} and ~\ref{fig:probes_v2} show respectively the corresponding time series and PDFs of the kinetic energy proxies, i.e. $u^2$ and $v^2$.
+Similarly to the velocity components, strong isolated bursts are found with the probe $n^{o}$1.
+One can see on Fig.~\ref{fig:probes_u2_0}) one peak of $u^2(t)$ exceeding $Z=15$, while two such events can be seen on Fig.~\ref{fig:probes_v2_0} for $v^2(t)$.
 These correspond to values above the 99.995th percentile of the samples, confirming their extreme rarity.
-No such extreme events could be seen in the other probes.
-This is even more evident for example in Fig.~\ref{fig:probes_u2_4}, the streamwise energy peaks remain within $Z < 5$, with a short-tailed PDF.
+No such extreme event can be seen in the time-series recorded on the other probes.
+This is even more evident for the probe $n^{o}$5 (Fig.~\ref{fig:probes_u2_4}), for which the streamwise energy remains within $Z < 5$, with a short-tailed PDF.